About

 Guinevere Keith is Parent Company Liaison and Secretary of Groveland Gallery, Inc. She is the granddaughter of Alfred Keith, founder of the Groveland Gallery and Groveland Financial, Inc. Her liaison role supports the Gallery Director in their administrative and financial coordination with the Groveland Financial offices.
 She is helping steward the selection of the next in a renowned line of Groveland Gallery Directors.
 This new Gallery Director will continue the legacy and success of the Groveland Gallery's unique community impact.
 Guinevere grew up around the Gallery and is so grateful to represent the third generation of the Keith Family's stewardship of fine art at Groveland Gallery.

 Additionally, Guinevere is a political theologian-in-training at Villanova University in Philadelphia, PA.
 From line leader at Kenwood Elementary School to earning a Master of Arts in Political Science at Boston University, Guinevere's career is both people-centered and policy-minded.
 She currently teaches community programming at Villanova's Center for Peace and Justice Education, inviting learners to explore the relationship between spirituality and social justice in their lives.
-She approaches the Groveland Gallery's tax compliance, corporate meeting minutes, and book keeping with a sense of joy and wonder that her Grandfather Alfred shared.
+She approaches the Groveland Gallery's corporate meeting minutes and book keeping with a sense of joy and wonder that her Grandfather Alfred shared.